sreid7/RedHat-RH124/README.md

 ex. telnet localhost (error message can be sent to a file) ex. send to a file named "errorfile".
 Ex. telnet localhost 2> errorfile.

-**Pipe**

-ex. cd /etc , then ls -ltr (creates a very long output of files and directories), then instead you can use ls -ltr | more, this displays the information by pages.
-You can tap the space bar to view each page.

 **Input and Output Redirects**